nikhilsinghns07/nikhilsinghns07/README.md

 - 👋 Hi, I’m @nikhilsinghns07
-- 👀 I’m interested in web development.
+- 👀 I’m a web developer.
 - 📫 How to reach me - nikhilsinghns01@gmail.com
+- Tools I use : React.js , JavaScript , Nodejs , JavaScript , HTML5 , CSS3.

 <!---
 nikhilsinghns07/nikhilsinghns07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.